 Before we get deeper into the evidence about low back pain treatment, let us state some facts and the conclusions we will make in this review.
 First, a lot of research on the effects of massage therapy as a treatment for a variety of health conditions has been carried out.
 And the evidence is pretty clear-cut.

 Researchers have studied the effects of massage therapy for many conditions.
 One of the areas they have studied more extensively is Pain.
+Researchers have specifically looked at massage therapy for back pain.

 Massage Low Back Pain Treatment